-If the 10-acre Four Seasons Aquatic Center is removed from the City's inventory of existing active-use parks (Comprehensive Plan Parks Element Table 1.2), thereby increasing the City's projection of future needs for this type of park (Comprehensive Plan Parks Element Table 1.7), this could increase the City Heights proportionate share of active-use parks to 6.28 acres with Alternative 1, or 5.34 acres with Alternative 2
+&lt;sup>2 If the 10-acre Four Seasons Aquatic Center is removed from the City's inventory of existing active-use parks (Comprehensive Plan Parks Element Table 1.2), thereby increasing the City's projection of future needs for this type of park (Comprehensive Plan Parks Element Table 1.7), this could increase the City Heights proportionate share of active-use parks to 6.28 acres with Alternative 1, or 5.34 acres with Alternative 2

-Table 1.5-1.
+Table 1.4-1.
 Summary matrix of environmental impacts and mitigation measures associated with the City Heights Planned Mixed-Use development, continued.

-Potential Impacts Mitigation Measures Assuming 90% occupancy of City Heights at full buildout, the project's proportionate-share of additional tracks, trails and connections within the City would be approximately 6.5 to 7.6 miles.
+Potential Impacts Mitigation Measures Potential Impacts Assuming 90% occupancy of City Heights at full buildout, the project's proportionate-share of additional tracks, trails and connections within the City would be approximately 6.5 to 7.6 miles.
 Mitigation Measures Alternative 1 would provide the most diversity and improvements to approximately 9 miles of trails within the development.
 Three types of paths are shown on the Alternative 1 conceptual land use plan: multi-use path/bike access (3.2 miles), walking paths (3.4 miles), and hiking trails (2.5 miles).
 Distinctions between these types of trails are described in Draft EIS Section 3.14.
 With Alternative 2, only the 3.2-mile multi-use path is proposed (less than the project's proportionate-share of the City's goal for the provision of tracks, trails and connections to serve the City-wide population in 2025).
 Trail corridors within the development may be made available for recreational enthusiasts and stakeholders to cooperate and participate in making improvements, such as hiking and biking associations, and local groups such as the Cle Elum Improvement District or the Kittitas County Parks and Recreation District.
+To the extent that grant funds or other resources are available, trail improvements through the site connecting with the Coal Mines Trail, Flagpole Park, and Centennial Park such as the Cle Elum Improvement District or the Kittitas County Parks and Recreation District.
 To the extent that grant funds or other resources are available, trail improvements through the site connecting with the Coal Mines Trail, Flagpole Park, and Centennial Park could be implemented sooner.
 Approximately 3 miles of the possible route of the Cle Elum Skyline Trail is shown through the City Heights property on a map in the City of Cle Elum Comprehensive Plan Parks, Recreation, and Open Space Element.
-As possible mitigation for the tracks, trails and connections requirement to serve the projected year-2025 population of the City as a whole, consideration could be given to dedicating this land or entering into a public use agreement to complete this link of the trail.
-Under Alternative 3A, approximately 161 acres of open space would be preserved on the site, with no improvements and no public amenities.
+As possible mitigation for the tracks, trails and connections requirement to serve the projected year-2025 population of the City as a whole, consideration could be given to dedicating this land or entering into a public use agreement to complete this Under Alternative 3A, approximately 161 acres of open space would be preserved on the site, with no improvements and no public amenities.
 If a trail system were developed in Alternative 3A, it would be dependent upon user groups providing the labor and funding for trail improvements.
-Under Alternative 3B, no open space, public amenities, or trail system is proposed.
+Under Alternative 3B, no open space, public amenities, or trail system is proposed. link of the trail.
 The Alternative 3A or 3B open space proposal and/or requirements would be evaluated by Kittitas County in relation to the Performance-Based Cluster Platting code (KCC Chapter 16.09), or Planned Unit Development requirements (KCC Chapter 17.36).
 There is no specific quantitative requirement for open space under the County's PUD regulations.